Skip to main content

 Default Audit Frequency

-The default audit frequency is set via the CONNECT >Configuration>Audits page.
+The default audit frequency is set via the Configuration > System Settings > Notifications > Audits page.
 It defines the audit frequency that will be assigned to any new access group brought up from the access control system.

 Note